-Q&A with Dominik Moll on March 10Two detectives investigate the murder of Clara, a young woman set on fire one night after leaving a party in a small quiet Alpine town, in this stark new thriller from Dominik Moll that delivers the genre hallmarks of true crime to excavate insidious strains of misogyny in contemporary French society.
+Q&A with Dominik Moll and Gilles Marchand on March 10Two detectives investigate the murder of Clara, a young woman set on fire one night after leaving a party in a small quiet Alpine town, in this stark new thriller from Dominik Moll that delivers the genre hallmarks of true crime to excavate insidious strains of misogyny in contemporary French society.

 Q&A with Sébastien Marnier on March 3When Stéphane (Laure Calamy) gets in touch with wealthy Serge (Jacques Weber), announcing that she is his long-abandoned daughter, she quickly becomes entangled with the hostile women who share a tense existence in the patriarch’s mansion by the sea in this wildly entertaining thriller from writer-director Sébastien Marnier.

 Intro by Aurélien Recoing on March 4Paying tribute to the director’s late father’s background as a puppeteer, Philippe Garrel’s new film centers on Simon (Aurélien Recoing), the aging head of a puppet troupe who works alongside his children, all played by members of Philippe’s own family: son Louis (Louis Garrel) and daughters Martha (Esther Garrel) and Lena (Lena Garrel).